Bulk Filing Frequently Asked Questions

 This is not an option.
 We are not set up to process addenda records.

-Q. What are the standards bulk filers need to follow to differentiate between various incoming/outgoing files (acknowledgements, warnings)?
+Q. What are the standards bulk filers need to follow to differentiate between various incoming/outgoing files (acknowledgments, warnings)?

 Bulk filers may use their own naming standards for data files to be transmitted to the Department.
 Once transmission is complete, results may be saved using the bulk filer naming standards.
 Results through either DWI or Batch Loader allow for saving results for all records transmitted and/or separately saving files for accepted or failed records.